dandavison/delta/manual/src/configuration.md

 </sub>

+If you have the `GIT_PAGER` environment variable set, you'll need to unset it.

 Use `delta --help` to see all the available options.

 Note that delta style argument values in ~/.gitconfig should be in double quotes, like `--minus-style="syntax #340001"`.
 For theme names and other values, do not use quotes as they will be passed on to delta, like `theme = Monokai Extended`.